Pocket Pad

 BEFORE

-Adults liked the emotional idea but felt that a separate device didn't fit their daily habits and felt like a chore.
+Adults liked the emotional idea but felt a separate device added friction to their daily habits.

 AFTER